-The following table summarizes financial data for our contractual obligations and other commercial commitments, including interest obligations, as of June 30, 2005 (in thousands):
+The following table summarizes financial data for our contractual obligations and other commercial commitments, including interest obligations, as of June 30, 2006 (in thousands):

 Payments due by Period

-Contractual Obligations Less than Total 1 year 3 - 5 years More than 5 years
+m .
+1 Less than 1 2 2.5 More than

-A\$ A\$ A\$ A\$ A\$
+Contractual Obligations Total A\$ 1 year A\$ 1 - 3 years A\$ 3 - 5 years A\$ 5 years A\$

-Long-Term Debt Obligations \$- \$ - \$ - \$ - \$ -
+Long-Term Debt Obligations \$ - \$ - \$ - \$ - \$ -

 Capital (Finance) Lease Obligations

-Operating Lease Obligations 322 322
+Operating Lease Obligations 1,778 389 1,026 363

 Purchase Obligations

 Other Long-Term Liabilities Reflected on our Balance Sheet under the

 GAAP of the primary financial statements

-Total \$322 \$ 322 \$ - \$ - \$ -
+Total \$1,778 \$ 389 \$ 1,026 \$ 363 \$ -

 The contractual summary above reflects only payment obligations that are fixed and determinable.
 We have additional contractual payment obligations that are contingent on future events.
-Our operating lease obligations relate to the lease for our headquarters in Frenchs Forest, Sydney which expires in June 2006 but contains an option to renew for a further five years thereafter.
+Our operating lease obligations relate to the lease for our headquarters in Frenchs Forest, Sydney which expired in June 2006 but was renewed under an option to renew for a further five years.
 We also have agreements with clinical sites, and contract research organizations, for the conduct of our clinical trials and other research activities.